nuprl/tag-sound/gf-icfp-2018/talk/README.md

 - [ ] give presentation
   - [X] torture (2018-08-24 10:00am NEU 366 WVH)
   - [ ] nepls   (2018-08-27 10:00am Harvard G115)
+    - where does Cython fit in the space
+    - pool, but background on the groups
+    - t vs. tau
+    - KafKa came out of nowhere
+    - step function instead of sine
+    - be clearer about contribution, we did the semantics
+    - pull requests
   - [ ] icfp
 - [ ] blog post